matthewwithanm/httpplease.js/README.md

 httprequest.js
 ==============

-httprequest is a wrapper around XMLHttpRequest with the following awesome
+There are a lot of JS libraries for making HTTP requests in JavaScript.
+Why use this one?
+Because it's awesome, that's why.
+And this is why it's awesome:

-features:
+* Designed for **"isomorphic" JavaScript** (supporting both client and server with the same codebase)

-* Works in the browser and nodejs (thanks to [node-XMLHttpRequest])
+* …but with a **browser-driven focus** that keeps in mind the limitations of that environment (filesize, old IE)
-* Extensible via a simple but powerful plugin system
+* Extensible via a **simple but powerful plugin system** (which it dogfoods)
-* Supports cross-domain requests in older versions of IE9 transparently with the [oldiexdomain plugin](#plugins)
+* Supports **cross-domain requests in IE9** transparently with the [oldiexdomain plugin](#plugins)

 [browserify] and [webpack] users can simply `npm install httprequest`.